Gabardone/TakeHomeSimple/README.md

 implementation took that to heart, taking care of the basics and building no more than the requested functionality but in a way that would make further build up work easy to get on.

+The project aim was to build a dummy "employee directory" based on data fetched from a backend.
 The "backend" in this case was a set of URLs that returned a plain JSON file.
-I included them in the project as assets for unit testing data decoding, but company-identifying information has been removed.
+I included those files —there were several samples— in the project as assets for unit testing data decoding, but company-identifying information has been removed.

 Company-identifying information has also been removed from the URLs in the app.
 As a result the app can be built but will not work as is.
+Search and replace for `<private>` to find the places where you would need to fill in the real information.

 The recruitment process requested a questionnaire be filled up and returned with the take home project.
 It has been included here as "Questionnaire.md"